Chapter 6 Reactis Coverage Metrics

 All target types tracked by Reactis can be excluded.
 The method to exclude a target differs slightly by target type.

-For Decision, Condition, MC/DC, MCC, CSEPT, Lookup table and input boundary value targets (see Figure 6.17):
+For decision, condition, MC/DC, MCC, CSEPT, lookup table, input boundary value, and interval targets (see Figure 6.20):

 6.6 Cumulative Subsystem Coverage